Nitharshan369/Car-Delearship-Management/README.md

   --> Data Visualization: Generate visual representations of data using charts and graphs.

-File Structure
+File Structure:

   The project consists of several files and folders, each serving a specific purpose:

-  1. MultipleFiles/
+  1. MultipleFiles

      This directory contains all the necessary files for the application.

      --> branches.csv:

        -> Description: Contains information about the branches of the dealership.
        -> Fields: BranchID, Location, Manager.

      --> car_types.csv:

        -> Description: Lists the different types of cars available.
        -> Fields: TypeID, TypeName.

      --> exported_cars.csv:

        -> Description: Records details of cars that have been exported.
        -> Fields: CarID, CarName, ExportDate, Quantity.

      --> imported_cars.csv:

        -> Description: Contains information about cars that have been imported.
        -> Fields: CarID, CarName, ImportDate, Quantity.

      --> inventory.csv:

        -> Description: Maintains the inventory of cars available for sale.
        -> Fields: CarID, CarName, Quantity.

      --> newly_arrived.csv:

        -> Description: Tracks newly arrived cars and their quantities.
        -> Fields: CarID, CarName, ArrivalDate, Quantity.

      --> rental_cars.csv:

        -> Description: Contains information about cars available for rent.
        -> Fields: RentalID, CarName, RentalPricePerDay.

      --> used_cars.csv:

        -> Description: Records details of used cars available for sale.
        -> Fields: CarID, CarName, Year, Mileage, Quantity.

      --> worth_of_cars.csv:

        -> Description: Contains information about the worth of cars in the inventory.
        -> Fields: CarID, CarName, Worth, Quantity.

      --> employees.csv:

        -> Description: Stores information about employees working at the dealership.
        -> Fields: EmployeeID, Name, Position.

      --> Car Mangement GUI.png:

        -> Description: A visual representation of the GUI layout for the application.

      --> car_images.jpg:

        -> Description: Background image used in the GUI.

      --> final_cps.py:

        -> Description: The main Python script that runs the application.
 It includes the GUI implementation, data handling, and various functionalities such as displaying, inserting, updating, and deleting                              records.

-Technologies Used
+Technologies Used:

 --> Python: The primary programming language used for developing the application.